Shrewsbury and Chester Railway: Shrewsbury and Chester Railway formed

-The NWMR and the SO&CR were allies, and their strength was in the end-to-end route.
-It made sense to combine formally, and on 27 July 1846 the Shrewsbury and Chester Railway was created by Act of Parliament.
+The North Wales Mineral Railway (NWMR) and the Shrewsbury, Oswestry and Chester Railway (SO&CR) were allies, and their strength was in the end-to-end route.
+It made sense to combine formally, and on 27 July 1846 the Shrewsbury and Chester Railway was created by the Shrewsbury and Chester Railway Act 1846 (9 & 10 Vict. c. ccli).

-On the same day the Royal Assent was given to SO&CJR proposals for a branch from Leaton to Wem, and from Gobowen via Oswestry to Crickheath (four miles south of Oswestry, to join a proposed Shropshire Union Railway branch there).
+On the same day that royal assent was given to the Shrewsbury, Oswestry and Chester Railway (Crickheath and Wem Branches) Act 1846 (9 & 10 Vict. c. cclxxiv) containing proposals for a branch from Leaton to Wem, and from Gobowen via Oswestry to Crickheath (four miles south of Oswestry, to join a proposed Shropshire Union Railway branch there).
 The plans for the SO&CR had been prepared hastily, and included an independent station at Shrewsbury.
 Negotiations with the promoters of other lines resulted in agreement for a joint station near the centre.
-The extension to this station was authorised in the amalgamation act; the joint station there was to be used also by the Shropshire Union Railway, the Shrewsbury and Hereford Railway, the Shrewsbury and Birmingham Railway.
+The extension to this station was authorised in the Shrewsbury and Chester Railway Act 1846; the joint station there was to be used also by the Shropshire Union Railway, the Shrewsbury and Hereford Railway, the Shrewsbury and Birmingham Railway.

-The former NWMR main line from Ruabon (actually Rhosymedre, a little to the south) to Saltney, 15 miles, opened on 2 or 4 November 1846; the section of the Chester and Holyhead Railway from Saltney into Chester opened on the same day, worked temporarily by the S&CR as the C&HR was not yet operational.
+The former NWMR main line from Ruabon (actually Rhosymedre, a little to the south) to Saltney, 15 miles, opened on 2 or 4 November 1846; the section of the Chester and Holyhead Railway (C&HR) from Saltney into Chester opened on the same day, worked temporarily by the Shrewsbury and Chester Railway (S&CR) as the C&HR was not yet operational.
 There were five passenger trains each way daily.

 The Minera branch, with two rope-worked inclines and two tunnels, opened in July 1847, and two subsidiary branches off that line, to Ffrwd and Brynmally collieries opened in November 1847.